-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-The purchase and support of the Read Write Inc programme, alongside engagement with the English Hub has resulted in pupils making greater progress in phonics in Reception and Year 1.
-Pupils have mastered more sounds when compared 2020-2021.
-This means that some pupils in Years 1 have completed the phonics programme and will be engaging in the Comprehension Read Write Inc. (purchased with pupil premium funding 2022-2023).
-Pupils in Years 5 and 6 will access Fresh Start.
+The purchase and support of the Read Write Inc programme, alongside engagement with the English Hub and 'World of Stories' has resulted in pupils making greater progress in phonics in Reception and Year 1.
+Pupils have mastered more sounds when compared 2021-2022.
+This means that some pupils in Years 1 have completed the phonics programme and will be engaging in the Comprehension Read Write Inc. (purchased with pupil premium funding 2023-2024).
+Pupils in Years 5 and 6 have accessed Fresh Start and this has resulted in their fluency improving (PM benching marking assessment result for these children have increased at least a year).

 Reading fluency has resulted in a greater amount of pupils being heard read regularly by an LSP, this has impacted on pupils' engagement in reading for pleasure and pupils making greater progress in PM benchmarking assessments.
-Internal data evidenced that disadvantaged pupils made at least 6.0 APS over the year in reading.
-Gap is less than 0.30 APS.